 The workshops provide psychosocial support through drama and the innovative “Magic Glove” approach, helping children recognise emotions such as fear, anger, sadness and joy — and equipping them with strategies to cope.

+A third 3-month project has just begun, thanks to your support.
 But we cannot do this without you.

 Be the reason a child smiles.

 The Culture and Free Thought Association (CFTA) aims to provide children in Gaza with safe and supportive spaces to express themselves through play activities, music, and artistic creativity.
+This 3-month project has recently completed, and we are exploring the possibility of further funding,

 CFTA